Educational assistance available to college students pursuing degree

 Colin loved the camaraderie of the hunting lease and learned about safety and ethics from his elder hunting companions.
 He was a people person and, according to his Mom, Colin had friends of all ages.
 His interest in people and music eventually prompted him to begin his own disc jockey company called Native Racket while he was still in high school.

 To honor his memory, Colin’s parents have established the Colin Caruthers Memorial Scholarship in honor of all young conservationists.
-Matching funding is provided by the Dallas Ecological Foundation.
+Matching funding is provided by the Outdoors Tomorrow Foundation.
 At the family’s request, this joint scholarship is awarded annually to the State’s top-ranking wildlife student.

 Carl D. Shoemaker